GoogleCloudPlatform/professional-services-data-validator/docs/validation_cli.md

 The CLI has several different commands which can be used to create and re-run validations.

-Validation tool first expects connections to be created before running validations.
-To create connections please review [connections.md](connections.md) page.
+The validation tool first expects connections to be created before running validations.
+To create connections please review the [Connections](connections.md) page.

 Once you have connections setup, you are ready to run the validations: